openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 Try a [demo of the Bible passage reference parser](http://www.openbible.info/labs/reference-parser/).

-This project is a Coffeescript implementation of a Bible-passage reference parser (e.g., seeing `John 3:16` and both understanding that it's a Bible reference and converting it into a form that computers can process).
+This project is a Coffeescript implementation of a Bible-passage reference parser (seeing `John 3:16`, for example, and both understanding that it's a Bible reference and converting it into a form that computers can process).
 It parses Bible **B**ooks, **C**hapters, and **V**erses—thus the file names involving "BCV Parser."

 Its primary use is to interpret query strings for use in a Bible application.
 It can extract BCVs from text but may be too aggressive for some uses.
 (See [Caveats](#caveats).)